Godiya Akwashiki: Political career

 From 2011 to 2019, Akwashiki, under the platform of the People's Democratic Party was a member of the Nasarawa State Assembly.
 During his first term (2011-2015), he was the Majority Leader in the State Assembly.
-In his second term (2015-2019), he was appointed the Deputy Speaker of the State Assembly, a position he held until 2019 when, under the All Progressives Congress (APC), he contested for and won the Nasarawa North senatorial seat.
+In his second term (2015-2019), he was appointed the Deputy Speaker of the State Assembly, a position he held until 2019 when, under the All Progressives Congress (APC), he contested and won the Nasarawa North senatorial seat.

-He is currently the Chairman of the Senate Committee on Inter-parliamentary Affairs and Vice Chairman of the Media and Public Affairs Committee.
+Akwashiki was the Chairman of the Senate Committee on Inter-parliamentary Affairs and Vice Chairman of the Media and Public Affairs Committee.

 He was named the chairman, Senate committee on Airforce of the 10th senate on 8 August 2023.

+Death

+Akwashiki died on 31 December 2025 in India, where he had been hospitalized due to an illness that had affected him for some time.
+He was 52.